 I recently made a few mistakes with YouTube Videos.
 Many of you reading this article may go “Duh!”, but if it helps one person not make the same errors I did with my YouTube videos, then this article was worth it.

 Here is what I did.
-I had several videos that I wanted to be only visible on our private members site, for members only and on a couple squeeze pages I created.
+I had several videos that I wanted to be only visible on a private members site, for members only and on a couple squeeze pages I created.

 The mistakes I made after I embedded those videos, not only made those videos NOT visible to the members, but also made them visible to the public on my YouTube page.
 If that wasn’t embarrassing enough, the squeeze pages I created with videos did the exact same thing.